The Best Outdoor Cooking Gear for Your Next Camping Trip

 I’ve Arrived, What Now?

-There is a few things that you have to get sorted when you arrive.
+There are a few things that you have to get sorted out when you arrive.
 Some of these things can take up to a week to process so best to do them as soon as you can.

 Get an Australian sim card